 How to Measure a UPVC Window

-These guidelines are to help you measure for a new upvc window and make an accurate measurement.
+These guidelines are to help you measure for a new replacement upvc window and make an accurate measurement.

 Measure the opening outside on both the height and width.
 Always measure the exact brickwork opening and not the old window frame.